MapNet2025/Mapnet2025.github.io/_pages/index.md

 MapNet2025 will be held where it all started 20 years ago on the Plant and Food campus in Lincoln, 11th - 12th November 2025.

+Two workshops will be run in conjunction with this years MapNet

+    -BLUP Methods Workshop: 10 November, 2025

+    -Consulting Māori communities on gene technology research Workshop: 13 November, 2025

 <!--Registrations have now closed.

 #[**Click here for the conference programme**](https://github.com/MapNet2023/Mapnet2023.github.io/blob/main/assets/MapNet23_booklet.pdf)